 If worries about overactive bladder have added a few wrinkles to your brow, you might have considered Botox treatments to smooth them out.
 But did you know that Botox can also treat overactive bladder itself?

 The many uses of Botox

-Botox is a name-brand drug that’s a big moneymaker, with sales around 2 billion dollars per year.
+Botox is a name-brand drug that’s a big moneymaker, with sales around two billion dollars per year.
 It’s manufactured from something you might think no one would want to put into their body—a kind of nerve poison that certain bacteria make.
 That poison causes botulism, a dangerous type of food poisoning.
 But in tiny, targeted doses, the drug temporarily weakens or paralyzes muscles without making you sick.
 The effects usually last several months.
 After 25 years of use, Botox has proven to be quite safe.

-Originally approved to erase wrinkles, Botox has also won Food and Drug Administration (FDA) approval for treating a growing and diverse list of other conditions, including crossed eyes, severe underarm sweating, chronic migraine, and overactive bladder.
+Originally approved to erase wrinkles, Botox has also won U.S. Food and Drug Administration (FDA) approval for treating a growing and diverse list of other conditions, including crossed eyes, severe underarm sweating, chronic migraine, and overactive bladder.